Grambot-ops/Terraflask/README.md

 Potential enhancements for this project:

 - HTTPS support with AWS Certificate Manager
-- Implement CI/CD pipeline with GitHub Actions or AWS CodePipeline
-- Add AWS WAF for additional security
 - Implement database read replicas for improved performance
-- Set up automated database backups to S3
-- Implement auto-scaling for ECS tasks based on load
-- Add CloudFront distribution for global content delivery
-- Implement monitoring and alerting with CloudWatch Alarms

 ## Learning Resources